 The better way to get around Stevenage

-What’s more, those trips into town to get your presents will be way easier without having all the hassle – and cost – of parking.
+What’s more, those trips into town for shopping or to get to and from work or the rail station, will be much easier without having all the hassle – and cost – of parking.

 On a wooded hill in North Hertfordshire, a small community gathered in Saxon times and began to settle the land on which Stevenage now stands.
 They called it ‘Stigenace’, meaning ‘at the strong oak’.
 Communities settled at Chells, Woolenwick, Broadwater and Shephall.
 London suffered great bomb damage during the War and something needed to be done to ease the housing pressure as bombsites and slums were cleared.
 In 1946, Stevenage was chosen as the site of the first ‘new town’, one of eight in the Greater London area.
 Each new town would provide housing for 60,000 people.